Vainn2332/Vladify/README.md

 ```

 Edit `.env` and set the database connection string, Auth0 credentials, API keys,
 RabbitMQ credentials, and the gRPC URL.
+For Docker Compose also set `DbPassword`
+and `DbName`, which provision the SQL Server container and build the API's
+in-container connection string.
 Each variable is documented in
 [`Vladify/.env.example`](Vladify/.env.example). `.env` is git-ignored, so your
 secrets are never committed.